 Despite a lack of scientific evidence, some people believe that apple cider vinegar can be used to treat cold sores.

 One theory is that the alkaline nutrients in apple cider vinegar reduce the potency of the virus that causes cold sores to occur.

 Other people believe that apple cider vinegar has anti-infective properties, possibly making it useful for treating wounds, ulcers, and sores of all kinds.
-This theory dates back to (460–377 B.C.), who has been referred to as the father of modern medicine.
+This theory dates back to

 Apple cider vinegar is effective at removing dead skin cells, however.
 For this reason, it may help cold sores go away more quickly once they’ve reached the scabbing stage.